FabG/ml-engineer-interview/questions/algorithms-theory.md

 ![random forest](../images/1-random_forest.jpg)

 #### 13. What is XGboost?
-XGBoost is an algorithm that has recently been dominating applied machine learning and Kaggle competitions for structured or tabular data.
+**XGBoost** is an algorithm that has recently been dominating applied machine learning and Kaggle competitions for structured or tabular data.

 XGBoost stands for e`X`treme `G`radient `Boost`ing.
 It is a popular and efficient open-source implementation of the gradient boosted trees algorithm.
-Gradient boosting is a supervised learning algorithm that attempts to accurately predict a target variable by combining an ensemble of estimates from a set of simpler and weaker models.
+Gradient boosting is a supervised learning algorithm that attempts to accurately predict a target variable by **combining an ensemble of estimates from a set of simpler and weaker models**.
 The XGBoost algorithm performs well in machine learning competitions because of its robust handling of a variety of data types, relationships, distributions, and the variety of hyperparameters that you can fine-tune.
 You can use XGBoost for regression, classification (binary and multiclass), and ranking problems.

 - Model Features
 The implementation of the model supports the features of the scikit-learn and R implementations, with new additions like regularization.
 Three main forms of gradient boosting are supported: